TestInABox/stackInABox/README.rst

 Overview
 ========

-Stack-In-A-Box is a RESTful API Testing Framework for unit testing applications against the other services with support for OpenStack/Rackspace APIs.
+Stack-In-A-Box is a RESTful API Testing Framework for unit testing applications against the other services

 ==========
 Installing
 ==========

 Installation is simple:

 .. code-block:: bash